🔒 The Habit Reframe Method is invite only

 Step 1: Don’t do the things that suppress motivation.

 Us humans have serious survival needs.
 There’s the obvious stuff like food and shelter, but we also have psychological needs like love, intimacy, status, connection, and novelty.Back in the day, the cost to satisfy those needs was egregiously high.
 It took boat loads of effort, time, and risk.
-We needed to be enticed to do the work; to be rewarded after paying the cost—which includes relieving the discomfort of wanting and craving—otherwise we’d sit around and do nothing.We therefore evolved a motivation-to-reward neural pathway; a system that subconsciously drives us to take on tasks and missions; to expend energy and take risks; to put in hard work… all in the pursuit of survival-affirming rewards.
+We needed to be enticed to do the work; to be rewarded after paying the cost—which includes relieving the discomfort of wanting and craving—otherwise we’d sit around and do nothing.We therefore evolved a motivation-to-reward neural pathway; a system that subconsciously drives us to take on tasks and missions when an opportunity arises.
+To expend energy and take risks; to put in hard work… all in the pursuit of survival-affirming rewards.

 For the pleasure of food, you had to hunt.For the pleasure of intimacy and sex, you had to court and risk being ostracized.For the pleasure of status, you had to acquire resources and form alliances.All of which took a lot of energy.
-But the reward was always just worth it, meaning there evolved to be a tight balance between the reward and its cost.
+But the reward would (usually) come.
+And it was always just worth it, meaning there evolved to be a tight balance between the reward and its cost.

 But that’s all changed in a blink of an eye.
 With today’s vices, we trick our brains into perceiving that these base needs are satisfied with virtually no work or risk.For the pleasure of food, there's DoorDash.For the pleasure of intimacy and sex, there’s porn.For the pleasure of status, there’s social media.